Frequently Asked Questions

 Boats to travel in an anti-clockwise direction.

-Boat must be washed down thoroughly at the washdown station before leaving the parkland.
+Boat must be washed down thoroughly at the wash down facility before leaving the licence area.

-Lake Kurwongbah was originally built to supply water for paper manufacturing at the Petrie Paper Mill (now demolished and the future site for the University of Sunshine Coast).
+Lake Kurwongbah was originally built to supply water for paper manufacturing at the Petrie Paper Mill (now demolished and the site of the University of Sunshine Coast).

 Situated on Sideling Creek, with excess water flowing into the North Pine River.